SupremeObsidian/QuestResourcePack/README.md

 # QuestResourcePack

-This is the Repository that houses the Resource pack that we use for the "Quest" Gamemode on SupremeObsidian.
+This is the Repository that houses the Resource pack that we use for the "Quest" Gamemode on Ethera

 ### Downloading the Resourcepack